This article may contain links from our affiliate partners. Please read how we make money!

 A lot of people think potatoes aren’t good for you.
 Not only do potatoes have protein in them, they also have fiber, potassium, and iron.
 Potato skins are particularly nutrient rich, which makes red potatoes a great choice thanks to their thin, tender skin.

-Let your potatoes shine in this simple garlic roasted potato recipe or see how potatoes are the perfect addition to this pesto zoodles with roasted broccoli and crispy potatoes dish.
+Let your potatoes shine in this simple garlic roasted potato recipe or see how potatoes are the perfect addition to this German soup with sausage as well as pesto zoodles with roasted broccoli and crispy potatoes dish.

 Protein: 2.8 gram per cup (raw – diced red)